 I took the Mantle to the card show that weekend, and dealers showed little interest.
-Some man gave me the first $100 bill I’d ever touched, let alone owned, for the Mantle and a David Robinson rookie.
-Afterwards, all these people who didn’t want my card said they were looking for him so they could rough him up because they thought he ripped me off.
+Some man gave me the first $100 bill I’d ever touched, let alone owned.
 I’m still searching for that Mantle: Card #7—Twilight—#0756/2500, and will pay good money for it.

-After high school, I walked away from a baseball scholarship to pursue a career in pro wrestling.
+After high school, I blew off a college baseball scholarship to pursue a career in pro wrestling.
 In 1999, I became the first graduate of WWE Hall of Famer Harley Race’s wrestling academy.
-For the next few years, I wrestled on the independent scene in high-school gymnasiums and National Guard armories, did three tours of Japan with Pro Wrestling NOAH, and had a couple televised matches with WWE (it was WWF back then) on Sunday Night Heat, Jakked, and Metal.
+For the next few years, I wrestled on the independent scene in high-school gymnasiums and National Guard armories, did three tours of Japan with Pro Wrestling NOAH, and was a human punching bag for a couple televised matches with WWE (it was WWF back then) on Sunday Night Heat, Jakked, and Metal.
 One of those matches was former ECW World Champion Justin Credible's television debut as that character in WWF, so several clips of him pummeling me made it onto his first TitanTron video (which I later learned was included on the WWF Raw video game on Xbox).

 Although I loved performing in the ring, my greatest passion was for teaching.
 I became the lead instructor at the Harley Race Wrestling Academy for two years and continued to mentor wrestlers for 15 years, including some who went on to become full-time members of the WWE roster.

 A car accident ended my wrestling career, although I continued to work in various facets of the business for several years.
-In 2011, I returned to the ring for one year, mostly on the weekends to have fun and help develop younger talent, until a job promotion put an end to my time in pro wrestling.
+In 2011, I returned to the ring for one year, mostly on the weekends to have fun and help develop younger talent, until a job promotion in the real world put an end to my time in pro wrestling.

-My PC includes: Mark McGwire, Bo Jackson, Ken Griffey, Jr., Roberto Alomar, Frank Thomas, Scott Radinsky, and Rickey Henderson in baseball; Jim Kelly, Bill Fralic, Thurman Thomas, Andre Reed, Steve Tasker, Bo Jackson, Joe Delaney, and Deion Sanders in football; Reggie Miller in basketball; and Ricky "The Dragon" Steamboat in wrestling.
-Most of my personal collection includes all rookie cards and one on-card autograph of each athlete from my long list of favorites (most of them not mentioned).
+My PC includes: Mark McGwire, Bo Jackson, Ken Griffey, Jr., Roberto Alomar, Frank Thomas, Scott Radinsky, and Rickey Henderson in baseball; Jim Kelly, Bill Fralic, Thurman Thomas, Andre Reed, Steve Tasker, Bo Jackson, Joe Delaney, and Deion Sanders in football; and Ricky "The Dragon" Steamboat in wrestling.
+Most of my personal collection includes each rookie card and one on-card autograph of each athlete from my long list of favorites (most of them not mentioned).

 If you have any questions, we will be happy to assist you.